natenichols/constexpr-typeinfo-less/typeinfo-less.md

 ### Kinds

-There are the following kinds of entities that can appear in _key-tuples_.
+There are the following kind tokens that can appear in _key-tuples_.

 1. value
 2. namespace